i0Ek3/Xperimental/Solidity/README.md

     - creat2()
       - to make the contract address independent of future events
-      - the contract address created with CREATE2 is determined by 4 parts:
+      - the contract address created with CREATE2 is determined by 4 parts
         - 0xFF
         - creator address
         - salt value